-From Lemmas \ref{lemma.KraTWO.electric.bugaloo} and \ref{lemma.ffillyfilly}, we see that $\Delta_f$ sends nonperipheral loops in $K$ to pseudo-Anosov elements of $\PMod(T^2_X)$.
-Our main theorem states that this is also the case on all of $\Gamma$, yielding the precise version of Theorem~\ref{T:type preserving fig 8}.
+By Lemmas \ref{lemma.KraTWO.electric.bugaloo} and \ref{lemma.ffillyfilly}, the representation $\Delta_f$ sends nonperipheral loops in $K$ to pseudo-Anosov elements of $\PMod(T^2_X)$.
+Our main theorem states that this is also the case for all of $\Gamma$, yielding the precise version of Theorem~\ref{T:type preserving fig 8}.

 \begin{theorem} The representation $\Delta_f$ is type--preserving.
 In other words, the mapping class $\Delta_f (\gamma)$ is reducible if and only if $\gamma$ is a peripheral element of $\Gamma$. \end{theorem}